 (4) Now, take your tamper/pipe-nail/etc and gently compress the tobacco.
 For bowls with straight sides, you should tamp gently until the tobacco half fills the bowl.
 For pipes with tapered bowls, aim for more like two thirds full.
 The tobacco in the bowl should have a very springy, almost soft consistency.

 (5) Put the pipe to your lips and take a test draw.
 If there is any resistance, dump out the tobacco and start over.

-(6) Once again, trickle loose strands of tobacco into the bowl until it is once again full, perhaps even a tad over-full.
+(6) Once again, lightly fill the bowl of your pipe.
+Trickle loose strands of tobacco into the bowl of your pipe until it is once again full, perhaps even a tad over-full.

 Now, if all of the above steps have been successfully completed, your pipe is properly packed and ready to be lit and smoked.

 Lighting a pipe seems to be a very straightforward operation.
 You apply open flame, whether from a match, pipe lighter or other such contrivance and puff on the pipe until it is lit.
 Well, to get maximum enjoyment out of your pipe, and to minimize the need for mid-smoke relights, it is important to pay attention to your technique here, as with any other aspect of smoking.
 Here are a couple of easy steps to ensure a nicely lit pipe.